yo-ru/osu-stream/README.md

 #### iOS
 The primary target of osu!stream is iOS.
 It should compile with relatively little effort via `osu!stream.sln`; tested via:
 - Visual Studio for Mac and Rider.
-- Visual Studio 2022 for Windows utilizing Xarmin "Pair with Mac" for build/deploy.
+- Visual Studio 2022 for Windows utilizing Xamarin "Pair with Mac" for build/deploy.

 #### Android
 The seoncdary target of osu!stream is Android.
 It should compile with relatively little effort via `osu!stream_android.sln`.